Keanu Pinder

 FIBA EXPERIENCE

-In 2023, Pinder was a part of the Australian Boomers extended squad in preparation for the teams FIBA World Cup appearance.
+In 2023, he was included in the Boomers extended squad in preparation for the FIBA World Cup, but an untimely groin injury during training camp ruled him out of final selection.

-In 2024, Pinder was selected as a part of the 22-player Boomers squad that prepared for the Paris 2024 Olympics.
+The following year, in 2024, Pinder was again recognized at the international level, earning a spot in the 22-player Boomers squad preparing for the Paris 2024 Olympics.

 NBA EXPERIENCE

-Pinder was invited to play for the Phoenix Suns at the 2023 NBA Summer League.
+Pinder was invited to play for the Phoenix Suns at the 2023 NBA Summer League but injured his back at practice and did not play any games.

 Season Team PTS AST STL BLK FGM FGA FG% 3PM 3PA 3P%